jenkinsci/lockable-resources-plugin/src/doc/examples/lock-nodes.md

 ## Node dependent resources

+Locking a resource that depends on a specific node can be very helpful in many cases.
-Create resources that are node depended is in many cases very helpful.
-That means a job must pick a target node where the requested resource is available.
+That means a job must pick a target node that has the requested resource available.

 ```groovy
 // allocate node